Gifts We Accept

 A variety of assets may be used to create or add to a fund at the Community Foundation.
 Please note that the Community Foundation Gift Acceptance Policies govern the acceptance of all gifts.

 Gifts of Cash

-The Community Foundation will accept an outright gift of cash of any amount, although gifts to establish a separate fund at the Community Foundation must meet the minimum funding requirement, which is currently $25,000.
+The Community Foundation will accept an outright gift of cash of any amount, although gifts to establish a separate fund at the Community Foundation must meet the minimum funding requirement, which is currently $25,000 (except for scholarship funds).
 Checks should be made payable

 to: "Rochester Area Community Foundation – (Name of Fund)".